 How to Start a Solar Farm

 Creating a solar farm requires a lot of income, planning, and hard work.
-However, you are likely to make a sizable income from solar farms once in operation.
+However, you will likely make a sizable income from solar farms once in operation.

 1. Understand the Capital and Operating Costs